tamandakaunda-15/AGRIBOT_MSCE_summative_assignment_chatbot/README.md

 * **Functionality:** Includes two panels:
     * **Student Mode:** The primary Q\&A panel where users ask questions.
     * **Tutor Mode:** The value-added **Question Generation** panel where tutors can generate new questions from their notes, enhancing class revisions.

-### Conclusion

-This project demonstrates a strong understanding of transformer models and their application in solving pressing problems in African schools (e.g., lack of qualified teachers and fewer learning resources).

 ***